Mailersend logo

 Which is more popular, Mailersend or Mailgun?

-On the Knock platform, Mailersend handled <1M messages from December 12th to March 12th compared to 100M–500M for Mailgun.
-Mailersend is currently seeing declining volume, while Mailgun is trending upward.
+On the Knock platform, Mailersend handled <1M messages from January 1st to March 31st compared to 100M–500M for Mailgun.
+Mailersend is currently trending upward in adoption, while Mailgun volume has remained stable.

 Can I use both Mailersend and Mailgun together?